Sadness: Neuroanatomy

 A large amount of research has been conducted on the neuroscience of sadness.
 According to the American Journal of Psychiatry, sadness has been found to be associated with "increases in bilateral activity within the vicinity of the middle and posterior temporal cortex, lateral cerebellum, cerebellar vermis, midbrain, putamen, and caudate."
-Jose V. Pardo has his M.D and Ph.D and leads a research program in cognitive neuroscience.
-Using positron emission tomography (PET) Pardo and his colleagues were able to provoke sadness among seven normal men and women by asking them to think about sad things.
+Using positron emission tomography (PET), researchers were able to provoke sadness among seven normal men and women by asking them to think about sad things.
 They observed increased brain activity in the bilateral inferior and orbitofrontal cortex.
 In a study that induced sadness in subjects by showing emotional film clips, the feeling was correlated with significant increases in regional brain activity, especially in the prefrontal cortex, in the region called Brodmann's area 9, and the thalamus.
 A significant increase in activity was also observed in the bilateral anterior temporal structures.

+Function

+According to functional theories, emotions are designed to allow people to effectively deal with the situations that evoke the emotion.
+Sadness is believed to serve two primary functions that enhance one's ability to cope with loss.
+One function is the promotion of cognitive changes that restructure beliefs and goals and reevaluate implications.
+For instance, when sad, people tend to be less affected by their schemas in general, including schemas regarding political ideology (the heuristic regarding how a conservative or a liberal should respond) when making political decisions.
+Another function is to signal a need for assistance and elicit support from others.
+This may be done by following the group norms, being kinder to others, and expressing the need for help physically and verbally.
+As a result, the experience of sadness as a group may decrease emotional polarization and increase relationship building.